 A Little Nashville History For You…

 Nashville has a long history with milling and self-rising flour.
-In fact, in the early 20th century Nashville was known as the self-rising capital of the world, the home to big flour blenders that made a lot of self-rising brands.
+In the early 20th century Nashville was known as the self-rising capital of the world, the home to big flour blenders that made a lot of self-rising brands.
 Martha White with “Hot Rize” became the most famous brand thanks to Cohen Williams.
-Mr. Williams bought the Royal Flour Company in 1949 and changed the name to the company’s best selling brand Martha White, named after the daughter of the original owner Richard Lindsey.
-Savvy Mr. Williams was the first self-rising flour marketer to give the flour’s leavening feature a catchy name, “Hot Rize” He cleverly advertised his products to reach his target customer–the folks all over the mostly rural South who made biscuits and cornbread every day.
+Mr. Williams bought the Royal Flour Company in 1949 and changed the name to the company’s best selling brand Martha White (named after the daughter of the original owner Richard Lindsey).
+Savvy Mr. Williams was the first self-rising flour marketer to give the flour’s leavening feature a catchy name, “Hot Rize.”
+Williams cleverly advertised his products to reach his target customer–the folks all over the mostly rural South who made biscuits and cornbread every day.

 What a happy coincidence that Nashville was also home to clear channel 650-AM WSM radio.
 Martha White hit the airwaves in the 1950s as the sponsor of the 5:45 a.m.
 Biscuit and Cornbread Time program, airing when families were waking up and baking biscuits.
 Of course, families all over the South and beyond huddled around the radio on Saturday night to hear the WSM Saturday night broadcast of Nashville’s famous Grand Ole Opry.
 Martha White would become the longest-running continuous sponsor of the Opry and I used to write those live commercials all through the 1990s.